k8pl3r-sh/mw-classifier/README.md

 # MW-Classifier

-This project is a studnet project of a Malware-Classifier.
+This project is a student project of a Malware-Classifier.
  Machine Learning research on malware detection and attribution

 All the work is based on the amazing book **Malware Data Science** !